Partners

 Final Certification Process:

-Within 180 days after the completion date established by the applicant and the Department, the film production entity must submit an Application for Final Tax Credit Certification or a Maryland Small Film - Application for Final Tax Credit Certification, along with all of the required final documentation.
-This timeline may be extended by the Department, at the discretion of the Department, based on facts and circumstances beyond the control of the qualified film production entity.
-The review of applications for final tax credit certification that are materially incomplete will not be considered until all documentation is submitted and the application is complete.
+NO LATER THAN 180 days after the completion date established by the applicant and the Department, the film production entity must submit an Application for Final Tax Credit Certification or a Maryland Small Film - Application for Final Tax Credit Certification, along with all the required final documentation.
+The completion date is (1) the date on which the applicant expects to complete all in-State production on a film production activity or (2) the date on which the applicant intends to complete the in-State production of the current season of an ongoing series.
+This timeline may be extended by the Department at the discretion of the Department if any delay is caused by facts and circumstances beyond the control of the qualified film production entity.
+Costs incurred after the completion date cannot be included as direct costs.
+Applications for final tax credit certification that are materially incomplete will not be considered received, nor will they be reviewed, until all documentation is submitted and the application is complete.

 All film production entities with total authorized direct costs greater than $250,000, must include a copy of an independent, third-party auditor’s report which meets the following minimum criteria: